Atlanta Braves minor league players: Anderson Pilar

 Anderson Pilar (born March 2, 1998) is a Dominican professional baseball pitcher in the Atlanta Braves organization.

 On November 4, 2015, Pilar signed with the Colorado Rockies as an international free agent.
 He spent his first three professional seasons with the Dominican Summer League Rockies, accumulating a 6-9 record and 2.44 ERA with 80 strikeouts and 9 saves across 96 innings pitched.
 Pilar spent 2019 with the rookie-level Grand Junction Rockies, recording a 3.93 ERA with 32 strikeouts in 24 appearances out of the bullpen.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Pilar returned to action in 2021 with the Single-A Fresno Grizzlies.
 In 33 appearances, he compiled a 6-0 record and 1.61 ERA with 57 strikeouts across 61 2/3 innings pitched.
 He spent 2022 with the High-A Spokane Indians, making 30 appearances and posting a 5-3 record and 4.16 ERA with 59 strikeouts over 62 2/3 innings.
 Pilar split the 2023 season between the rookie-level Arizona Complex League Rockies, Fresno, and Spokane, accumulating a 7-4 record and 3.07 ERA with 67 strikeouts across 17 games (9 starts).
 He elected free agency following the season on November 6, 2023.

 On December 21, 2023, Pilar signed a minor league contract with the Miami Marlins organization.
 He split the 2024 season between the High-A Beloit Snappers, Double-A Pensacola Blue Wahoos, and Triple-A Jacksonville Jumbo Shrimp.
 In 37 games split between the three affiliates, Pilar registered a combined 2.64 ERA with 71 strikeouts over 58 innings pitched.

 On December 11, 2024, the Atlanta Braves selected Pilar from the Marlins in the Rule 5 draft.
 On March 19, 2025, Pilar was returned to the Marlins organization.
-In 37 appearances for the Triple-A Jacksonville Jumbo Shrimp, he posted a 5-1 record and 4.26 ERA with 50 strikeouts and four saves across 44 1/3 innings pitched.
+On June 27, Pilar, Matt Pushard, Christian Roa, and George Soriano threw a combined no-hitter against the Nashville Sounds.
+In 37 appearances for Jacksonville, he posted a 5-1 record and 4.26 ERA with 50 strikeouts and four saves across 44 1/3 innings pitched.
 Pilar was released by the Marlins organization on August 12.

 On August 13, 2025, Pilar signed a minor league contract with the Atlanta Braves organization.